Solve Your Debt Problem Once And For All With This Step-By-Step Guide

 Step 3: Treat the Symptom

 - Begin by organizing all your debts to minimize the monthly bleeding.
-Consider which consolidation and refinancing strategies can help you lower interest costs, and eliminate penalties and fees.
 Contact your existing creditor and try to negotiate special terms.
 Every dollar saved in interest and penalties is one less dollar you need to pay off.
+Consider whether debt consolidation or refinancing can help you lower interest costs, and eliminate penalties and fees.

 - Once your interest costs are minimized and quick payoff strategies are implemented, then organize your remaining debts according to either the debt avalanche or debt snowball methods using this free calculator.
 Structure your debts using the rollover method so that as soon as the first debt is paid off, the freed-up payment amount is used to pay down the next debt even faster.
 Continue the process of paying off debts (building like a snowball) until you're completely debt free.
 It's the most cost effective and emotionally satisfying way to get out of debt.

 - Debt Avalanche: This creates the fastest payoff by ordering your debts from highest interest rate to lowest interest rate.
 By concentrating your payments toward your most expensive debt first, you lower the total interest cost and payoff the debt faster.
 The downside is it could feel slow to start if you have a large debt at a high interest rate.

 - Debt Snowball: This is the most emotionally satisfying payoff strategy because debts are ordered from lowest balance to largest balance so you can see results faster.
 This gives greater odds of staying the course to completion because of the emotional reward of watching entire debts get wiped out rapidly.